jrpool/docsearch/README.md

   - `CURATOR_CAT` and `PUBLIC_CAT` are the categories the users in which are to have the access rights of curators (maximum rights) and of the general public (minimum rights), respectively.
   - `DOC_DIR`, `SEED_DIR`, and `MSGS` should have the values `demodocs`, `demoseed`, and `demomsgs` while you are running the demonstration.
 When you add your own data and configuration, change these to match the names you give to your directories in the `public` and `src/db` directories and the file containing your messages.
 Updates of the application may update `demodocs`, `demoseed`, and `demomsgs`, but will not interfere with your own customizations of these, as long as you give them different names.
+  - `LINK_PREFIX` is equal to any application prefix you use with a reverse proxy server, or `''` if none.
+For example, if requests to `https://yourdomain.org/docs/…` are passed to the application, the value should be `/docs`.
   - If you are doing development on the application, change the value of `NODE_ENV` from `production` to `development`.
   - See below for information about the `LANG` variable, and above for information about the `SENDGRID_API_KEY` variable.
   - The `TEMP_UID_MAX` value is the largest number of registrants you expect to still have temporary UIDs at the same time, before curators assign permanent UIDs to them.